- Applies to:

 Alcohol and drug information, referral, counseling, treatment, and rehabilitation programs are available to faculty, staff, and students through a variety of on- and off-campus resources.
 Some of these services and programs are without charge; other are covered by insurance or based on ability to pay.
 Students may obtain further information about available services by calling the Broene Center (526-6123).
 Employees may direct their inquiries to Human Resources (526-6495).

 All faculty, staff, and students with questions, concerns or problems related to the use of illicit drugs or the abuse of alcohol are urged to take immediate advantage of the help that is available.
-All members of the college community, however, must clearly understand that they jeopardize their education, their jobs, their health, and their future if they unlawfully possess, use, or distribute drugs or alcohol at Calvin College.
+All members of the university community, however, must clearly understand that they jeopardize their education, their jobs, their health, and their future if they unlawfully possess, use, or distribute drugs or alcohol at Calvin University.
 Sanctions for such misconduct will be consistently enforced.

 The Federal Government and the State of Michigan decide if and how a drug should be controlled.
 Prescription drugs psychoactive (mind-altering), are categorized according to a Schedule I-V which tells under what conditions a physician can prescribe the drug.
 This schedule also includes a drug's known and potential value, its potential for physical or psychological dependence, and the risk to public health.
 Penalties for the illegal sale or distribution of a drug are established using the Schedule I-V.